tagspaces/documentation/docs/extensions/slides-viewer.md

   />

 :::note
-The extension extracts only the content of the reveal.js-presentation from the HTML file and removes all the embedded and referenced javascript code.
-For the rendering of the slides it relays on the embedded reveal.js library.
-This is done for reducing the risc of opening malicious HTML files.
-The drawback is that the reveal.js version may be outdated and not supporting the newest features of the latest release.
+The extension extracts only the content of the reveal.js presentation from the HTML file and removes all the embedded and referenced JavaScript code.
+For the rendering of the slides, it relies on the embedded reveal.js library.
+This is done to reduce the risk of opening malicious HTML files.
+The drawback is that the reveal.js version may be outdated and not support the newest features of the latest release.
 :::

 <!-- ![Screenshot of the slides viewer](/media/extensions/slides-viewer.jpg) -->

-## Used libraries
+## Used Libraries

-This extension thankfully relays on the following great libraries:
+This extension thankfully relies on the following great libraries:

 - [reveal.js](https://revealjs.com/)

 ## Installation

-This extensions is packaged with new version of TagSpaces (after version 5.2)
+This extension is packaged with the new version of TagSpaces (after version 5.2).

-## Source code
+## Source Code

-The source code of this extension is freely available on [GitHub](https://github.com/tagspaces/tagspaces-extensions/tree/main/slides-viewer)
+The source code of this extension is freely available on [GitHub](https://github.com/tagspaces/tagspaces-extensions/tree/main/slides-viewer).

 ## Development

-If you want to extend this extensions, please follow our general [extension development guide](/dev/extension-development-guide)
+If you want to extend this extension, please follow our general [extension development guide](/dev/extension-development-guide).

 ## License